Steve Clevenger: Major leagues

 Clevenger was called up to the Cubs from the expanded 40-man roster.
 He made his major league debut September 26, 2011, however he only played in two games during the 2011 season.

 Clevenger made the opening day roster during the 2012 season.
 However, on April 28, Clevenger was placed on the 15-day disabled list with a strained right oblique.
-Clevenger finished the 2012 season with a .201 batting average, one home run, and 16 RBIs.
+Clevenger finished the 2012 season with a .201 batting average, one home run, and 16 RBI.

 Baltimore Orioles

 On July 2, 2013, Clevenger was traded to the Baltimore Orioles with Scott Feldman for pitchers Jake Arrieta and Pedro Strop.
-He was optioned to the Triple-A Norfolk Tides after the trade.
+Clevenger was optioned to the Triple-A Norfolk Tides after the trade.
 He was recalled on September 1, but did not play for the Orioles until September 13 against the Toronto Blue Jays.
 On August 17, 2015, he became the first Baltimore native to hit a home run for the Orioles at Camden Yards.

 Clevenger batted .225/.289/.337 for the 2014 season.
 Showalter was dissatisfied with Clevenger's defense (he caught 3 of 20 attempted base-stealers), and the team had problems with his conditioning.
-Clevenger as of December 2014 had one minor league option remaining.
+Clevenger had one minor league option remaining after the 2014 season.

 Clevenger was optioned to Triple-A Norfolk Tides on April 7, 2015, and on April 24, was placed on the DL with a left thumb contusion.
 He was recalled to Baltimore on May 26, and made his season debut two days later.
 He went 2-for-4 with an RBI in the game.
 Clevenger played in four games before being optioned back to Norfolk on June 5.
-Clevenger would end up making the IL All-Star team.
+Clevenger would end up making the International League All-Star team.
 After several roster moves by the Orioles, Clevenger was once again recalled by Baltimore on August 14.
 Two days later, he set a new career-high in hits, going 4-for-6 with a double and an RBI in an 18-2 rout over the Oakland Athletics.
 In 2015 he batted .287/.314/.426 in 101 at bats.

 Seattle Mariners

 On December 2, 2015, the Orioles traded Clevenger to the Seattle Mariners for Mark Trumbo and C. J. Riefenhauser.
-Clevenger had a poor 2016, appearing in only 20 games at catcher for the Mariners and batting .221/.303/.309 and caught 5 of 16 attempted base stealers before sustaining a broken hand on June 29 in a game against the Pittsburgh Pirates, an injury that proved season-ending.
-On November 2, 2016, Clevenger was outrighted to the minors.
+Clevenger had a poor 2016, appearing in only 20 games at catcher for the Mariners and batting .221/.303/.309 and catching 5 of 16 would-be base stealers before sustaining a broken hand on June 29 in a game against the Pittsburgh Pirates, an injury that proved season-ending.
+On November 2, Clevenger was outrighted to the minors.
 He elected free agency on November 4.